dinde451/jarr.d1/Jarulfs_Guide.md

 1 They only appear on level 2 as part of the Poisoned Water quest.

 2 Goat Men have a second spinning attack.
-They will only perform this attack once their HP gets low (see chapter 5.5.9).
+They will only perform this attack once their HP gets low (see CHAPTER_LINK_ai-scripts).
 Flesh, Stone and Fire Clan have a base To Hit of 0, 85 and 120 for the three difficulty levels while the damage is 0-0, 4-4 and 6-6.
 Night Clan have a base To Hit of 15, 100 and 135 while the damage is 30-30, 64-64 and 126-126.